Financial Advisors, Attorneys and Accountants Working Together to Build a Unified Financial Plan

 - With specialization comes a higher level of advice for the client.
 Independent advisors should have a deeper set of experiences to draw from.

 - There’s more transparency.
 Each independent advisor of a team is transparent in how they bill and for what.
 Although a one-stop shop has one person coordinate all of the communication and take responsibility for the entire relationship, it can be difficult for the client to discern where the issue lies if performance is poor.
-Contrarily, since each member of an independent advisor team reports individually, everyone on the team and the client knows who screwed up if there is poor performance.
+Contrarily, since each member of an independent advisor team reports individually, everyone on the team and the client knows where the mistake was made if there is poor performance.

 - There are typically better results.
-In the end, this is all that matters, right?
+In the end, this is what matters.
 In addition to offering multiple sources of specialized knowledge, another key reason an individually-constructed team of advisors allows better performance over a one-stop shop is that there’s virtually no hierarchy, constraints, or bureaucracy which can be typical from a larger one-stop firms.

 Naturally, there are some circumstances in which a team of advisors can fall short: